 HPCC Staff will monitor the scratch space usage to ensure that it remains below 80% full.
 On a monthly basis the $SCRATCH area for every user will be purged of all files that have not been accessed in over 1 year.
 This monthly purge will be run regardless of the current level of scratch space usage.
 In the event the Scratch partition goes above the 80% threshold, an immediate purge of every user's $SCRATCH space will be triggered and the oldest files for each user will be removed until we are well below the 80% threshold.

-We will try to keep the HPCC user community informed and give warnings if the expected retention period decreases significantly in the future.
+We will keep the HPCC user community informed and give warnings if the expected retention period decreases significantly.

 For additional assistance please contact firstname.lastname@example.org